 New York City is an incredible place to visit.
 So incredible, in fact, that more than 60 million people flocked there in 2016.
 And there’s plenty for them to do, from tried-and-tested ‘tourist’ favorites such as a classic show on Broadway to a trip up the Empire State Building.
+You can actually enjoy this along with other multiple other activities using a New York Pass.
 But, while these activities are definitely worth doing, here are a few hidden gems of New York City to add to your to-do list that only the locals seem to know about…

 The Perfect Photo Opportunity